DUTIR-BioNLP/RexDrug/README.md

 ## Quick Start
 This example demonstrates how to run **RexDrug** on a drug combination relation extraction task.
-Given a biomedical sentence and its surrounding paragraph as context, the model identifies drug combinations and classifies their relation type (**POS / NEG / COMB / NO_COMB**) using chain-of-thought reasoning.
-The full implementation has been moved to a separate Python script:`run_rexdrug_demo.py`
+Given a biomedical sentence and its surrounding paragraph as context, the model identifies drug combinations and classifies their relation type (**POS / NEG / COMB / NO_COMB**) with reasoning.

-You can run the example with:
+The pretrained RexDrug checkpoints are available on Hugging Face: [DUTIR-BioNLP/RexDrug-base](https://huggingface.co/DUTIR-BioNLP/RexDrug-base) and [DUTIR-BioNLP/RexDrug-adapter](https://huggingface.co/DUTIR-BioNLP/RexDrug-adapter)

+You can download or directly load these checkpoints from Hugging Face when running the demo script `run_rexdrug_demo.py`.

 ```bash
 python run_rexdrug_demo.py